d3b4g/leonids/_posts/ROP-Emporium-ret2win64.md

 ---
 layout: post
-title:  "ROP-Emporium-ret2win"
+title:  "ROP Emporium - ret2win"
-date:
+date:   2020-05-9 14:07:19
-categories: [Return-oriented programming]
+categories: [ROP-Emporium]
-excerpt: "Recently while i was doing a Hackthebox machine which involves binary exploitation and ROP, i was really struggling to make things works."
+excerpt: "Doing these challenges to improve my binary exploitation and teach my self Return oriented programming(ROP).im starting with ROP Emporium challenges.
+These challenges use the usual CTF objective of retrieving the contents of a file named "flag.txt" from a remote machine by exploiting a given binary.ROP theory is out of scope of this article, If you want ROP theory there are lot of good resources out there."

+comments: true
 ---

 ## Introduction
-Recently while i was doing a Hackthebox machine which involves binary exploitation and ROP, i was really struggling to make things works. so to improve my pwn and ROP skills i decide to do various ROP challenges, im starting with ROP Emporium challenges.
-These challenges use the usual CTF objective of retrieving the contents of a file named "flag.txt" from a remote machine by exploiting a given binary.
-ROP theory is out of scope of this article, If you want ROP theory there are lot of good resources out there.
+Doing these challenges to improve my binary exploitation and teach my self Return oriented programming(ROP).im starting with ROP Emporium challenges.
+These challenges use the usual CTF objective of retrieving the contents of a file named "flag.txt" from a remote machine by exploiting a given binary.ROP theory is out of scope of this article, If you want ROP theory there are lot of good resources out there.

 ## Description
 Locate a method within the binary that you want to call and do so by overwriting a saved return address on the stack.